 Is it time to regain your focus by clearing ‘parked’ tasks?

-Many of the senior leaders I work with report feeling overwhelmed because they never seem to get through their workload.
+Many of the leaders I work with report feeling overwhelmed because they never seem to get through their workload.
 Over time, outstanding tasks start sapping their energy and attention; making it harder to focus on the important tasks of the day.

-No matter what it looked like, the purpose of creating these piles was to get the information out of their head to create space for new assignments and know everything was safe for when they eventually got round to completing the tasks.
+No matter what it looked like, the purpose of creating these piles was to get the information out of their head!
+This was to create space for new assignments and know everything was safe for when they eventually got round to completing the tasks.

 However, despite ‘parking’ the tasks, and re-prioritising them, the tasks remained stationary.
 It was rare to see a ‘parked’ task move from their desks.